cp2k/cp2k/src/grid/README.md

 ## Unit Test

-The `grid_collocate_unittest.x` binary runs the .task files from the [sample_tasks](./sample_tasks/) directory - with and without batching.
+The `grid_unittest.x` binary runs the .task files from the [sample_tasks](./sample_tasks/) directory - with and without batching.
 Beware that this is merely a smoke test.
 The cp2k regtest suite provides much more thorough testing.